ybashandy123/ROARCompetition/README.md

 For our solution we:
 Decreased unnecessary braking in most sections of the track using a neural network to choose braking amounts for each section.

+Modified equation for target velocity using neural networks

 Are computing instantaneous radii for each waypoint on the track to increase target speed accuracy and decrease compute times for each tick (WIP)

 Will add a CAS (Collision avoidance system) based on open source Carla CAS systems using LiDar (although this is not implemented yet due to issues with LiDar sensors)